Daedrus/embci-example-repo/README.md

 ---

-Currently running a minimal Rust example that just loops forever.
+Currently running a minimal Rust example that just toggles a GPIO pin.
 Using a HAL right from the start abstracts away too many details, so for now only use the `cortex-m`, `cortex-m-rt` and `panic-halt` crates.
 Links to those crates' documentation can be found in the `Cargo.toml` file.